NorthernWidget-Skunkworks/Project-Walrus/README.md

 The **Walrus** is an open-source sensor that measures temperature and pressure.
 It may be used in the air as a barometer or underwater as part of a system -- combined with barometric compensation -- to obtain changes in water level.

 ![Walrus HardMount v0.2.0](Documentation/images/Walrus_HardMount_v020_top_annotated_20200427.png)
 ***Hard-mount variant of the Walrus.*** Major components are labeled.
-The pads to attach the watertight plug for the cable (i.e. the "hard mount"), on left, are currently unpopulated.
+The pads to attach the watertight plug for the cable (i.e. the "HardMount"), on left, are currently unpopulated.
 These may be used for this kind of connector, or may have wires soldered directly to them before being embedded in an epoxy or other potting (i.e., waterproofing and encapsulating) compound.

 ### Technical specifications